donnerhanson/compiler-construction-2021/syllabus-long.md

 - type checking/type theory
 - interpretation/operational semantics
 - code generation

+In more practical terms, we will have assignments on creating the following for a fragment of C++:

+- a grammar
+- a typechecker
+- an interpreter
+- a compiler to Webassembly

+In particular there will be an opportunity to learn about Webassembly.

 These topics have a practical and a theoretical side.
 The practical side consists in implementing lexers, parsers, type checkers, interpreters, etc. The theoretical side abstracts away from the implementation details and allows to specify and verify the algorithms that need to be implemented.
 We will not go into the mathematical aspects of the theory, which proves theorems about the correctness or complexity of the algorithms or also sometimes proves the non-existence of algorithms for certain classes of problems.
 But we will need to learn enough theory, so that we understand how it helps us to specify and to correctly implement the algorithms in questions.